 The ATLA database also allows you to search for all of the items that discuss a particular biblical passage.
 This is especially useful when writing exegetical essays.
 Here’s how to use it:

 - In the top navigation bar on the ATLA search page you’ll see the word “Scriptures.”
-If you click on that it will bring you to a list of biblical books.
+(If you don’t see the link there, you might need to open up the side menu by clicking the three white lines at the left-hand end of that blue bar.)
+If you click on that “Scriptures” link it will bring you to a list of biblical books.
 You may need to click “next” a couple of times to arrive at the book you’re looking for.

 - Once you’ve found your biblical book title, click on “expand” beside it.
 This will bring you to a list of all the chapters in that biblical book.